jeffrey-over/jeffrey-over.github.io/_posts/2026-01-02-deployteq-errors-devs-make-fix-them-fast.md

           "custom_fields": {
             "customer_tier": "Gold",
             "last_purchase_date": "2023-10-26"
-          },
-          "last_activity": {
-              "type": "email_open",
-              "timestamp": "2023-11-01T14:30:00Z"
           }
         }
         ```
-        Based on this, you'd access `contact.custom_fields.customer_tier`, not `contact.customer_tier`.
+        Based on this, you'd access `contact.custom_fields.customer_tier`.

-**Best Practice:** Always use the "Preview" function within Deployteq's editor.
-Send test emails to internal team members, not just for visual review, but also to confirm personalization is working across different contact profiles (some with full data, some with sparse data).

 #### 5. Webhook & Event Handling Headaches

 **Problem:** Real-time updates from Deployteq to your external systems fail to arrive or contain incorrect data.
-Symptoms include delayed notifications, missing data in your CRM, or broken internal workflows.

 **Root Cause:**
-* **Incorrect Webhook URL:** Typos, wrong port, or using a local development URL that's not publicly accessible.
+* **Incorrect Webhook URL:** Typos, wrong port, or using a local development URL.
-* **Invalid Payload Structure:** Your receiving endpoint expects a different JSON/XML structure than what Deployteq sends.
+* **Invalid Payload Structure:** Your receiving endpoint expects a different JSON structure.
-* **Security Mismatch:** Deployteq sends a signature, but your endpoint isn't verifying it, or vice versa, leading to rejection or security vulnerabilities.
-* **Endpoint Downtime/Errors:** Your receiving server is down, overloaded, or returning HTTP errors (e.g., `500 Internal Server Error`).
+* **Security Mismatch:** Signature verification failures.

 **Technical Solution (Configuration/Code):**

 * **Verify Webhook Configuration:**
-    * **Action:** Carefully check the URL, HTTP method (GET/POST), and any security tokens configured in Deployteq's webhook settings.
-    * **Tooling:** Use a service like [Webhook.site](https://webhook.site) or [RequestBin](https://requestbin.com) to capture the exact payload Deployteq sends.
-This helps you understand the structure and debug your receiving endpoint.
+    * **Action:** Carefully check the URL and HTTP method.
+Use a tool like Webhook.site to capture the payload.
 * **Robust Endpoint Error Handling:**
-    * **Action:** Your receiving endpoint should always return a `200 OK` status code if the webhook was successfully *received* (even if processing fails internally).
-If your endpoint throws an error (e.g., `500`), Deployteq might retry, or mark the webhook as failed.
-Implement try-except blocks for processing.
+    * **Action:** Your receiving endpoint should always return a `200 OK` status code if the webhook was successfully *received*.
     * **Code Example (Python Flask Endpoint):**
         ```python
         from flask import Flask, request, jsonify